 First Step will not allow children at the center if:

-- Conjunctivitis: a child with these symptoms will be removed from the classroom and parents will be contacted immediately.
-The child will wait for parents’ arrival in the administrator’s office.
+- Conjunctivitis: a child with symptoms will be removed from the classroom and parents will be contacted immediately.
+The child will wait for the parents’ arrival in the administrator’s office.
 Books, crayons and others activities will be presented for the child.
-The child can return to the center after being on eye ointment for 24 hours and all the discharge from the eye is cleared up.
+The child can return to the center after being on eye ointment for 24 hours and all the discharge from the eye or eyes is cleared up.

 - A child with 2 bouts of diarrhea in one hour (foul smell and not contained in the diaper) will be sent home from the center.
 The child can return to the center when normal activities are back for 24 hours.